Matching pursuit: Extensions

 A popular extension of Matching Pursuit (MP) is its orthogonal version: Orthogonal Matching Pursuit (OMP).
 The main difference from MP is that after every step, all the coefficients extracted so far are updated, by computing the orthogonal projection of the signal onto the subspace spanned by the set of atoms selected so far.
 This can lead to results better than standard MP, but requires more computation.
 OMP was shown to have stability and performance guarantees under certain restricted isometry conditions.
+The incremental multi-parameter algorithm (IMP), published three years before MP, works in the same way as OMP.

 Extensions such as Multichannel MP and Multichannel OMP allow one to process multicomponent signals.
 An obvious extension of Matching Pursuit is over multiple positions and scales, by augmenting the dictionary to be that of a wavelet basis.
 This can be done efficiently using the convolution operator without changing the core algorithm.

 Matching pursuit is related to the field of compressed sensing and has been extended by researchers in that community.
 Notable extensions are Orthogonal Matching Pursuit (OMP), Stagewise OMP (StOMP), compressive sampling matching pursuit (CoSaMP), Generalized OMP (gOMP), and Multipath Matching Pursuit (MMP).